Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: The NJL model with boundaries and a magnetic background

 We take the Euclidean coordinates in Eqs.~(\ref{I1}) and (\ref{Intp}), denoted by $x_E = (x_{\tau},x_1,x_2,x_3)$, compactified as follows: $x_{\tau}\in[0,\beta]$ and $x_j\in[0,L_j] \; (j=1,2,3)$ , with $ \beta = 1/T$ being the inverse of temperature $T$ and $L_j$ the length of the compactified spatial dimensions.
 Consequently, the Feynman rules must be modified according to the so-called generalized Matsubara prescription~\cite{livro,Abreu:2003zz,Abreu:2003es,PR2014,Emerson},

 $(i= \tau, 1,2,3)$ such that

 where $n_{\tau}, n_{j} = 0,\pm 1 , \pm 2, \cdots$.
-Due to the fermionic nature of the system, the Kubo-Martin-Schwinger conditions~\cite{livro} require the antiperiodic conditions in the imaginary-time coordinates.
+Due to the fermionic nature of the system, the Kubo-Martin-Schwinger conditions~\cite{livro} require APBC in the imaginary-time coordinates.

-Concerning the spatial compactified coordinates, one can also use as a natural generalization the antiperiodic boundary conditions.
-In this case, however, it is worthy mentioning that there are no conceptual restrictions regarding their periodicity, as stressed in several works~(\cite{Ferrer:1999gs,Isham:1977yc,Ishikawa:1996jb,Klein:2017shl,Abreu:2020uxc}).
-This choice depends on the physical interest, and reverberate on the physical quantities obtained in the effective approach.
-Notwithstanding, we adopt here the antiperiodic condition in spatial compactified coordinates, namely $b_j = -1/2$.
-This selection guarantees the physical equivalence of Euclidean coordinates and time directions.
-As a consequence, presuming that the coupling constants do not depend on the temperature, the mentioned physical equivalence assures that they are also independent of the size of spatial compactified coordinates.
+Concerning the spatial compactified coordinates, it is worthy mentioning that there are no conceptual restrictions regarding their periodicity, as stressed in several works~(\cite{Ferrer:1999gs,Isham:1977yc,Ishikawa:1996jb,Klein:2017shl,Abreu:2020uxc}).
+This choice depends on the physical interest.
+That being so, the parameters $b_{j}$ in Eq.~(\ref{Matsubara}) can assume the values 0 or $-1/2$ for PBC and APBC, respectively, and reverberate on the physical quantities obtained in the effective approach.
+We mention, for instance, the aspect with respect to the spacetime permutation symmetry: for APBC in spatial compactified coordinates, the fermionic nature of the quark field engenders the physical equivalence of Euclidean space and time directions, keeping the permutation symmetry among them.
+As a consequence, taking the vacuum coupling constants of the model temperature-independent, then permutation symmetry assures that they do not depend on the size of spatial compactified coordinates.
+In the opposite way, the periodic condition PBC breaks this permutation symmetry, and therefore such a dependence cannot be eliminated a priori (we refer to Ref.~\cite{Klein:2017shl} for a detailed discussion).
+In next Section the physical meaning of the boundary conditions on the thermodynamic properties and the effective masses of the system will be examined.